-Based on the output
+Questions: Based on the output answer the following:

 What aspect of the request triggered ASM?

 Why did you not receive the block page?

-Navigate to Security->Application Security->Policy Building->Learning and Blocking Settings and in the Attack Signatures section uncheck “Signature Staging.”
+Navigate to Security > Application Security > Policy Building > Learning and Blocking Settings and in the Attack Signatures section (Click the triangle to expand) uncheck “Signature Staging.”
 Be certain to click both save and apply policy.